-Like a scientist, you can test it with Particle Squared.
+Like a scientist, you can test it with an Air Quality Wing.

-Particle squared is an all-in-one air quality sensor for Particle and Feather based development boards.
+The Air Quality Wing (Previously Particle Squared) is an all-in-one air quality sensor for Particle and Feather based development boards (development board not included).
 It brings together a trio of sensors to give you as many data points as possible.
 That way, there won’t be anything missing when you go to measure the air inside your home or workplace.

 Finally, the Silicon Labs Si7021 temperature and humidity sensor.
-These two bits of environmental data are useful.
-More importantly they’re used by the algorithm in the CCS811 to compute the TVOC and C02.
+These readings can be used on their own.
+Additionally they’re used by the CCS811 to compute an accurate TVOC and C02.

 No outlet nearby where you want to measure?
 No problem!

 You can easily plug in almost any lithium polymer battery to your Particle or Feather based board and use it immediately.
-Particle Squared has extra circuitry that allow you to use either USB or battery power.
+The Air Quality Wing has extra circuitry that allow you to use either USB or battery power.
 How great is that?